-Unlike Stone by Stone, this was neither a best-seller, nor an award-winning book.
-But it sells as a steady dribble, especially in the gift shops of nature centers around New England.
-As author, I take great pride that this was the very first field guide to New England stone walls, one that has since been copied (the sincerest form of flattery) by other naturalist-writers.
-Many correspondents have remarked that it rides around in their cars and pickup trucks as they travel the backroads of New England.
-People have fun using it.
-Wall-watching beats bird-watching when there are no birds around.
+This was the first field guide to New England’s stone walls.
+As such it sold well in nature centers and bookstores within the region through several printings.
+Bloomsbury, which purchased the book’s publisher (Walker), let it go out of print, but it’s still available online as used copies.
+As author, I take great pride that this first field guide to New England stone walls, has since been incorporated by others in alternative versions (the sincerest form of flattery).
+Many correspondents have remarked that ESW rides around in their cars and pickup trucks as they travel the backroads of New England, if only because wall-watching beats bird-watching when there are no birds around.
 There’s even a life list at the end of the book.

 So far, I’ve found only one professional review on line.
 It’s as supportive as it is humorous.
 From Northern Woodlands Magazine.